johnsonjh/goleveldb-encrypted/README.md

 ## Usage

-The storage engine can be manually instantiated (see the `aesgcm` package for the raw storage interface), but for most use cases a wrapper equivalent to `OpenFile` is provided - replace calls to `OpenFile` with calls to `OpenAESEncryptedFile`.
+A wrapper equivalent to `OpenFile` is provided.

+Replace calls to `OpenFile` with `OpenAESEncryptedFile`.
 ```
 db, err = OpenAESEncryptedFile( dir, key, nil )
 defer db.Close()